How to Help Your Kids Deal with Anger & Negativity

 If that sounds like something your kid is going through, here’s some help your way.
 Read on to discover how you can help your kid deal with negative emotions and anger.

 Validate & Label Feelings

-Children are naturally good at emotional literacy, so opening the lines of communication and talking openly about feelings and then labelling them is the first approach toward helping your kid manage his negativity and anger.
+Children are naturally good at emotional literacy, so opening communication lines and talking openly about feelings and then labelling them is the first approach toward helping your kid manage his negativity and anger.
 Always acknowledge his feelings – don’t just shrug it off.
 Empathize with them, help them feel supported and help them find different, more manageable ways to express those feelings.

 It is now time to dig deeper and look into the actual causes behind these emotions.
 What tends to trigger these anger outbursts?
 Where does your child’s negativity stem from?
-Take a closer look into your child’s life and try to assess the underlying issue behind his emotions.
+Please take a closer look at your child’s life and try to assess the underlying issue behind his emotions.
 Most of the time, these negative emotions aren’t really a part of your child’s personality but are his response towards an issue or a condition that he can’t seem to control.

 Have a Plan

 After you’ve identified the emotions and possibly, the causes behind those emotions, sit down with your kid and chalk up an action plan to transform or channel those emotions into a more positive one.
-Help him learn how to take deep breaths to calm himself down when he’s getting angry, or quickly change his thoughts into more positive, empowering ones when he’s plagued by negative emotions.
+Help him learn how to take deep breaths to calm himself down when he’s getting angry, or quickly change his thoughts into more positive, empowering ones when negative emotions plague him.

-Positive reinforcement is extremely powerful, especially when it comes to handling bad behaviour in children.
+Positive reinforcement is potent, especially when it comes to handling bad behaviour in children.
 It may not seem ideal, but praising your child when he’s at his best behaviour can encourage him to do more of that.
-Doing this will also help your kid feel stronger when it comes to dealing with intense emotions like anger and hurt, and he’ll be less likely to feel overwhelmed or all over the place.
+Doing this will also help your kid feel stronger when dealing with intense emotions like anger and hurt, and he’ll be less likely to feel overwhelmed or all over the place.